celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 You can also run this application in a mobile device using an USB cable.
 You can follow the steps explained in [Ionic 2 deploying](https://ionicframework.com/docs/intro/deploying).

-## Develop and Debug with WebStorm
+## Debug Server and Web App with WebStorm

 - in WebStorm => 'Open Folder => root folder of this boilerplate
 - Run Menu => Edit Configurations => +  (to add a new configuration)